FactomProject/factom-docs/api/includes/_factomd-api.md

 Send an Entry Commit Message to factom to create a new Entry.
 The entry commit hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#entry-commit)

+The commit-entry api takes a specficically formated message encoded in hex that includes signatures.
+If you have a factom-walletd instance running, you can construct this commit-entry api call with [compose-entry](#compose-entry) which takes easier to construct arguments.

+The [compose-entry](#compose-entry) api call has two api calls in it's response: [commit-entry](#commit-entry) and [reveal-entry](#reveal-entry).
+To successfully create an entry, the [reveal-entry](#reveal-entry) must be called after the [commit-entry](#commit-entry).

 ## reveal-entry

 > Example Request